top of page

 As the exams get closer, your child may feel that they need to make the most of the time they have left and might be tempted to revise for hours on end.

-However, most professionals recommend that students should actively revise for around 45 mins - 1 hour and then take a brief break as this will give them a chance to rest
+However, most professionals recommend that students should actively revise for around 45 mins - 1 hour and then take a brief break as this will give them a chance to rest and process the information they have learned.

 Provide emotional support